Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 While staying in Deurali, you will be able to experience some views of sparse vegetation, spectacular views of valleys, and rock-face cliffs above graceful waterfalls.

-Day 4: From Deurali, you then need to hike to Machhapuchhre Base Camp and then finally to the Annapurna Base Camp.
+Day 4: From Deurali, you need to hike to Machhapuchhre Base Camp and finally to the Annapurna Base Camp.
 Your hike towards Machhapuchhre Base Camp might be quite strenuous.
 However, this trial provides you with the majestic views of Machhapuchhre, Mt.
 Hiunchuli, Annapurna South, Annapurna I, Annapurna III, Gandharvachuli, and Gangapurna.

 After you reach Machhapuchhre Base Camp, you will need to take a wide path leading you to the Annapurna sanctuary.
 You will be able to witness a near-vertical south face of Annapurna towering above you throughout your hike to the leading destination.
 Your last walk is estimated to be completed within 5 hours.